radx64/radx64.github.io/linux/_posts/2025-01-27-Minimal-linux-distro.md

 I was genuinely blown away by how fast and lightweight this thing is.
 Sure, it's not quite production ready (it's definitely not replacing my current daily driver, **Linux Mint Debian Edition 6**), but the experience of building it taught me so much.

 Was it frustrating at times?
 Yes.
 Did I liked every second of it anyway?
 Also yes.
-If you`re curious about Linux internals and want a hands-on challenge, I can't recommend Linux From Scratch enough.
+If you're curious about Linux internals and want a hands-on challenge, I can't recommend Linux From Scratch enough.
 It's an adventure worth taking!

 This whole experience got me thinking, *"How low can we go?"* What's the absolute bare minimum of software needed to boot this thing?
 Could I strip it down even more?

 **Linux From Scratch** includes network support, GCC, Vim, and a bunch of other packages.
-But what if I will go further?
+But what if I will go smaller?
 A while back, I stumbled across an excellent Linux Foundation conference talk by **Rob Landley** on [YouTube](https://www.youtube.com/watch?v=Sk9TatW9ino).
 In it, he shared his journey of creating [Toybox](https://github.com/landley/toybox) (a interesting alternative to [BusyBox](https://busybox.net/)) and demonstrated just how minimal you can go.
 It got me wondering: could I pull that off too?
 Maybe use both **BusyBox** or **Toybox** to build a super-slim system?
 Or, for the ultimate challenge, could I write my *own* simple shell completely from scratch?

 The possibilities are exciting and slightly terrifying.
 But hey, what's life without a little experimentation?

-Fingers crossed, hope in my next post, I`ll have some hands-on experience to share about this idea.
+Fingers crossed, hope in my next post, I'll have some hands-on experience to share about this idea.
 So stay tuned!